cocos/cocos-docs/en/cocos-service/agc-clouddb.md

 [Cloud DB](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-clouddb-introduction) is a device-cloud synergy database product that provides data synergy management capabilities between the device and cloud, unified data models, and various data management APIs.
 In addition to ensuring data availability, reliability, consistency, and security, CloudDB enables seamless data synchronization between the device and cloud, and supports offline application operations, helping developers quickly develop device-cloud and multi-device synergy applications.
 As a part of the AppGallery Connect solution, Cloud DB builds the Mobile Backend as a Service (MBaaS) capability for the AppGallery Connect platform.
 In this way, application developers can focus on application services, greatly improving the production efficiency.

-### Applying for Cloud DB
+### Apply for Test Qualification

-The Cloud DB service is still in beta state.
-Before using this service, download and fill in an [application form](https://communityfile-drcn.op.hicloud.com/FileServer/getFile/cmtyManage/011/111/111/0000000000011111111.20200820100918.76138629294381731909324437851176:50510820040619:2800:87124B14FD9DA9B4EA0EE9D1C79FA3B9750FC489D47C0B290205770EC05D0261.xlsx?needInitFileName=true), and send it as an attachment to [agconnect@huawei.com](agconnect@huawei.com).
+The Cloud DB service is currently in beta testing.
+If you want to use this service, please download and fill in an [application form](https://communityfile-drcn.op.hicloud.com/FileServer/getFile/cmtyManage/011/111/111/0000000000011111111.20200820100918.76138629294381731909324437851176:50510820040619:2800:87124B14FD9DA9B4EA0EE9D1C79FA3B9750FC489D47C0B290205770EC05D0261.xlsx?needInitFileName=true), and send it to [agconnect@huawei.com](agconnect@huawei.com) to submit the application.

 Email title format: **[Cloud DB]-[Company name]-[Developer account ID]-[App ID]**.
 For details about how to query the app ID, see [Querying App Information](https://developer.huawei.com/consumer/en/doc/appgallery_queryappinfo).
 After receiving your application, Huawei operations personnel will reply to you within 1 to 3 working days.
-This email address is for receiving AppGallery Connect service enabling applications only.
-Please do not send other consultation emails to this address.

 ### Charge

-Cloud DB is a resource-consuming service and will be charged based on the number of data records, storage space, and network usage.
-Currently, Cloud DB is in beta test and free of charge.
-We will send an email to you to announce related charging policies and fee rate one month in advance of formal charge.
+The Cloud DB service is currently in beta testing and **free** of charge.
+Huawei will send an email to you to announce related charging policies and fee rate one month in advance of formal charge.
 When you enable the Cloud DB zone service, the system provides the following free Cloud DB zone service quotas by default:

 | Service Type | Quota |
 | :--- | :--- |